-The patented techniques of Profs.
-Nakauchi and Eto involve applying three genes to the iPS cell to establish an immortalized megakaryocyte cell line that is capable of being preserved in a frozen state, and this megakaryocyte cell successfully produce functional platelets.
-Starting from this technological breakthrough, the company is adding further improvements, and is currently working to develop techniques that will enable functional platelets to be mass produced on demand.
+The patented technique involves the incorporation of three genes to the iPS cells to establish an immortalized megakaryocyte cell line that can be stored frozen and can successfully produce functional platelets when cultured.
+With this technological breakthrough as the cornerstone, Megakaryon Corporation is incorporating further improvements to the process to develop the techniques that will enable mass production of functional platelets on demand.

-With our technology it will be possible to collect iPS cells from donors with rare HLA types, and use these iPS cells to prepare megakaryocytes that can be preserved in a frozen state and be propagated in large quantities, therefore ensuring a constant supply of platelets for these patients in the future.
+Currently, it is very difficult to ensure a continuous supply of HLA-matched platelets for patients with rare HLA types.
+Our technology aims to collect the iPS cells from donors with rare HLA types and use these cells to prepare megakaryocytes that can then be stored frozen in a cell bank and propagated in large quantities when required, thereby ensuring a constant supply of platelets for patients with rare HLA types.

 Some of these patents have already been issued in multiple countries.
-The company plans to reinforce the rights surrounding these patents and employ these patents strategically, while continuing to produce new inventions and apply for additional patents.
+The company plans to reinforce the rights surrounding these patents, and strategically employ these patents for further inventions and additional patented techniques/products.